shehaanjv/whatsapp-real-estate-bot/README.md

 * "Transitioned the user interface from WhatsApp (Twilio) to Telegram to leverage its free, developer-friendly API for continuous testing."

 An automated, AI-driven Telegram bot designed to act as a virtual property advisor for a premier Mumbai real estate brokerage.
-Built for the CODIMAI project, this agent converses naturally with prospective clients, qualifies their requirements, and automatically logs structured lead data into an Airtable CRM.
+This agent converses naturally with prospective clients, qualifies their requirements, and automatically logs structured lead data into an Airtable CRM.

 ## 🚀 Live Demo
 ![Demo]([Link to your GIF or video demo here])